waslleysouza/face_recognition_api/README.md

 ### FACE RECOGNITION SERVER

-0) If you are using Ubuntu, run: sudo apt-get install -y libsm6 libxext6 libxrender-dev
+If you are using Ubuntu, run: sudo apt-get install -y libsm6 libxext6 libxrender-dev

+If you are using Windows, download FFmpeg (https://www.ffmpeg.org/download.html) and add the bin folder to your system path.

 1) Update the deployment.json file with your credentials and folders information.
 2) Create a new Python or Anaconda environment: conda create -n facerec python=3.6 -y